metrostarsystem/ImageLabelDuplicateDetection/README.md

 ### Unzip TestData.zip in a SageMaker terminal

 - Open a terminal
-- Go to the terminal, cd to SageMaker, unzip the labelImages - `unzip labelImages.zip`
+- Go to the terminal, cd to SageMaker, unzip the labelImages.zip - `unzip labelImages.zip`, from the previous step in the TestData directory
 - Click to open LabelValidation.ipynb